navinrathore/navinrathore.github.io/ELT_DL_Parent_Generate_M8_v2.md

 ## Final Task
-Once all the previous 5 sub jobs are successfully complete, delete the table if exist in APP DB Connection.
+Once all the previous 5 sub jobs are successfully completed, delete the table if exists in APP DB Connection.

 ```sql
     "Drop table if exists `"+context.DL_Name+context.DL_Id+context.Job_Id+"`"